EM Categorical Didactics

 Emergency medicine is uniquely challenging because of the breadth of material its practitioners are expected to master.
 The most valuable learning experiences in medicine occur at the patient's bedside.
 However, these experiences need to be supplemented with regular readings and a formal didactic curriculum to ensure that residents develop without knowledge gaps.

-We are excited about some new changes this coming academic year.
-Conference will be 4 hours per week and supplemented by several asynchronous components, to ensure all topics are covered while addressing the different needs and learning styles of all residents.
-Additionally, we will be moving to a modular curriculum that will allow for in depth understanding and review of the pathology related to each organ system.
-A strong emphasis is placed on evidence-based medicine through on-line modules and case-based learning sessions.
+We are continually incorporating new and innovative education techniques into our curriculum each academic year.
+Our weekly conference is 4 hours every Wednesday morning and is supplemented by a diverse individualized interactive instruction (triple I) program to ensure all topics are covered while addressing the different needs and learning styles of all residents.
+Additionally, our curriculum is covered in modules that allow for in-depth understanding and review of the pathology related to each organ system.
+A strong emphasis is placed on evidence-based medicine through case-based learning sessions and triple I activities.
 Residents and faculty share responsibility for the preparation of these conferences.
 This provides residents an opportunity to research topics deeply and become comfortable organizing and presenting lectures to large groups.
 The curriculum has been organized so that the core-content of emergency medicine is covered biannually.

-Residents will work in teams to develop clinical scenarios and related questions on core emergency medicine topics.
-They will then find current literature to answer these questions.
-During conference, these questions will be used to drive faculty led small group discussions.
-This will lead to use and awareness of current literature, increased exposure to faculty for in depth discussions, and a more interactive format for learning.
+Residents work in teams to develop clinical scenarios and related questions on core emergency medicine topics.
+They then find current literature to answer these questions.
+During conference, these questions are used to drive faculty led small group discussions.
+This leads to the use and awareness of current literature, increased exposure to faculty for in-depth discussions, and a more interactive format for learning.

 Lectures are given by directors of various divisions within the department of emergency medicine.
 This gives our leaders the opportunity to pass on valuable knowledge gained through many years of experience.